-Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc.
+Response: The site design meets all applicable development standards including dimensional standards, landscape requirements, ARPA, parking, etc. A Minor CUP has been applied for to allow a waiver to lot coverage.

 - 7. No harmful or unhealthful conditions are likely to result from the proposed site plan; and Response: No harmful conditions are known to occur. - 8.
 The site plan and design is consistent with the comprehensive plan and other applicable adopted community plans; and